Saurabhvsharma/ypg2yui3/README.md

 [Adobe Brackets]: http://brackets.io "Adobe Brackets is a text editor written in JavaScript, CSS and HTML.
 It is free and open source."
 [Scripted Editor]: https://github.com/scripted-editor/scripted "Like Brackets is is build from JavaScript, CSS and HTML and is also open source."

 ### A word about NodeJS

 While this tutorial is focused on _YUI3_ in the web browser _YUI3_ also supports [NodeJS](http://nodejs.org) (a.k.a.
 Node) as a first class platform.
-This presents several nice opportunities--
+This presents several nice opportunities when you move beyond the browser--

 1) What you learn in the browser can be used server side
 2) _YUI3_'s tool chain is Node based
 3) [Mojito]() is based on on _YUI3_ plus _Node_
-4) It runs on _Mac_, _Windows_ and many _Unix_ (e.g. Intel and Arm based _Linux_)
+4) Node runs on _Mac_, _Windows_ and many _Unix_ (e.g. Intel and Arm based _Linux_)

-I've found the little _Node_ webserver called [httpster]() to be very convient in front-end development.
+I've found the little _Node_ webserver called [httpster](https://github.com/SimbCo/httpster) to be very convient in front-end development.
 It is worth a look too.

-Finally I am also going to make the assumption you have an active connection to the internet.
+Finally I make the assumption you have an active connection to the internet.

 ### Some links